and734/and734/README.md

-<h2 align="left">Hi there! 👋 My name is Andrea Lamberti a passionate developer with a love for creating innovative solutions.
+<h2 align="center">Hi there! 👋 My name is Andrea Lamberti a passionate developer with a love for creating innovative solutions.
 I thrive on tackling complex challenges and turning ideas into reality!</h2>

 ### About Me